 Click on the blue button to learn more.

 The top 1 country that produces the most waste

 Many countries nowadays have fully recognised the importance of managing waste.
-Laws have been passed that regulates how towns, cities, and businesses handle their generated waste.
+Laws have been passed that regulate how towns, cities, and businesses handle their generated waste.
 However, significant amounts of waste are still generated.
 Developed and developing countries all play a role in that.

 Now, which country do you think produces the most waste?
 Of course, many will think of a developed country as opposed to a developing country as the number one.
 And, all of those who think that is correct.

 Canada is number 1

 At the top, Canada is the top 1 country that produces the most waste.
 The country has the largest estimated total waste generation in the entire world.
 To put it into perspective, Canada’s estimated annual waste per capita is 36.1 metric tonnes.
 Additionally, Canada has an estimated annual waste total of 1,325,480,289 metric tonnes.
 In other words, Canada produced 1.33 billion metric tonnes of waste of which one person equates to 36.1 metric tonnes annually.
 Canada’s population at the time of this statistic’s conception is 36,708, 083.

 Tops 2-5 countries that produced the most waste

 Now, who is the second country that produces the most waste in the top 5 list?
 How about the third?
 Fourth?
 And, finally, the fifth?

 We continue on with the top 5: